thibaut-d/starter-kit-for-wagtail/README.md

 # explore.ac

 This is a **work in progress** to create a tool that get structured content from Wikidata as primary source, with secondary sources such as Wikipedias and PubMed.
-The objective is to display the data in a readable way accoridng to its type.
+The objective is to display the data in a readable way according to its type and to help people to do graph transversal between linked concepts.

-There will also be sister sites focused on certain topic :
+Explore.ac is a generalist tool while the final objective will be to get sister sites focused on certain topic :
 - chronic-pain.review : getting data about chronic pain scientific research
-- fr.crea.coffee and en.crea.coffee : a french/english blog with various topics including programming, design and materials sciences.
+- fr.crea.coffee and en.crea.coffee : a french/english blog with some advanced tools for mechanical engineering, including material research.

 ## Licence